How to Drill Into Bricks With or Without a Hammer Drill

 Do you need a hammer drill for a brick?

-People use a hammer drill if the brick wall is so hard.
+People use a hammer drill if the brick wall is too hard.
 Even after using a hammer drill, it is tough to drill through a wall of that type.
 But sometimes you may not want to use a hammer drill that causes hassle.

 Then include a hand star drill bit in your toolkit.
 The diameter of the hand star drill bit has to be between the main hole and the pilot size.
 Sometimes you need this to hand hammer to the hole if you are striking hard material in the depth of the hole.